Last Updated on

 Your baby’s comfort is of prime importance to you, and as parents, you may do everything possible to keep your baby cosy and comfortable.
-If you are first-time parents and wondering if your newborn can use a pillow, well, our recommendation is that you should avoid this.
+If you are first-time parents and wondering if your newborn can use a pillow, well, we recommend that you avoid it.
 It is seen that any kind of soft bedding material may lead to suffocation or choking hazards in babies.
-So, when it comes to the question of what age babies can start sleeping with a pillow, we recommend that any time after two years of age, you may start using a pillow for your little one.
-However, even after this age if you feel that your baby is comfortable sleeping without a pillow, you may skip using a pillow for your kid.

 Why Are Pillows Not Recommended for Babies?

-Apart from this, young babies are very sensitive to various allergens such as feathers, dust mites, etc., and sleeping on pillows may lead to various kinds of allergic reaction in your baby.
-Therefore, most paediatricians may not only recommend making your baby lie down on a flat and a firm surface, but they may also advise you not to use any over-sized blankets, crib bumpers, and pillows too.
-The ideal way to help your baby sleep is by making your baby lie down on his back without any pillow.
+Apart from this, young babies are very sensitive to various allergens such as feathers, dust mites, etc., and sleeping on pillows may lead to various kinds of allergic reactions in your baby.
+Therefore, most paediatricians will recommend that you lay your baby down on a flat and firm surface, and advise you not to use over-sized blankets, crib bumpers, or pillows.
+The ideal way to help your baby sleep is by making him lie down on his back without any pillow.

 How to Choose the Right Pillow for an Infant?

-- We recommend that you choose a flat and a firm pillow for your baby; however, for your older child, you may give him a pillow similar to the one you’re using.
+- We recommend that you choose a flat and a firm pillow for your baby; however, for an older child, you may choose a pillow similar to the one you’re using.

-- If you baby still sleeps in his crib, then it will be a good idea to get a smaller or compact pillow that fits perfectly in your baby’s crib.
+- If your baby is old enough to get a pillow but still sleeps in his crib, you could get a smaller and compact pillow that fits perfectly in the crib.

-- We recommend using pure cotton covers for your baby’s pillows so that they are soft and comfortable for your baby.
+- We recommend using pure cotton covers for your baby’s pillows for they are soft and comfortable for your baby.
 Also, choose lighter colour covers, so that you can change them often or as soon as they get soiled.

-- There is no doubt that you want everything that’s best for your baby but when it comes to pillows, use simple and basic pillows.
+- There is no doubt that you want everything that’s best for your baby, but when it comes to pillows, use simple and basic ones.
 Do not indulge and buy pillows with scented stuffing because babies are more prone to allergies.

-- Refrain from using any kind of feather pillows for your baby.
-Though these pillows are very soft and comfortable, it may lead to allergic reactions in babies.
+- Refrain from using feather pillows for your baby.
+Though these pillows are very soft and comfortable, they may lead to allergic reactions in babies.